Team-3-Project/bucket-list-api/README.md

 Query was used for DOM manipulation and AJAX for interacting with the API

 Technologies Used:
-Mongoose ALL
+* Mongoose ALL
-Mongo ALL
+* Mongo ALL
-Handlebars-Alex
+* Handlebars-Alex
-Postman-Terry
+* Postman-Terry
-Express-ALL
+* Express-ALL
-AJAX calls and jQuery are used to interact with the DOM and update the view Features/Additions
+* AJAX calls and jQuery are used to interact with the DOM and update the view
-Styling min
-Wireframe

-Stretch goals:To connect to maps.
+* Features/Additions

+# Stretch Goals not met
+We wanted t get a connection to the Google Maps API for our locations.

+# Routes, CRUD actions
+Authorized routes
+* GET : router.get('/bl-items') - https://boiling-harbor-16682.herokuapp.com/bl-items
+* GET by ID: router.get('/bl-items/:id' ) - https://boiling-harbor-16682.herokuapp.com/bl-items
+* DELETE : router.delete('/bl-items/:id') - https://boiling-harbor-16682.herokuapp.com/bl-items
+* UPDATE : router.patch('/bl-items/:id') - https://boiling-harbor-16682.herokuapp.com/bl-items
+* CREATE router.post('/bl-items') - https://boiling-harbor-16682.herokuapp.com/bl-items

-Team participation:
+# Team participation:
 As a team we decided to start with meeting project requirements.
 Together we joined in on discussing how our project would be created.
 We started by Terry whiteboarding.
 He made an ERD and wireframe.